XronTrix10/Telegram-Leecher/README.md

 ## **🪲 Known Bugs**

- - Direct Link not Working most of the time (Fixing Soon)
- - Only zip files splits correctly
+ - Only zip files splits correctly, other files get corrupted after splitting
- - Another file types can be corrupted if splitted
- - So ZipLeech totally works fine
+ - So use ZipLeech to avoid corruption
  - Unzipleech only supports '.zip' files, thus can't extract rar, tar or 7z files till now

+## **🚨 NOTE:**
+ - Torrent Links are supported, But don't use to avoid your Google account Ban !
+[Google Colab Stricly Prohibits Torrents]

 <br>